 Written by Rose Souders

-Here’s a list of marketing tasks you can tackle if you’re without power or if you want to break away from the computer and avoid a screen.
+Marketing tasks you can tackle if you want to break away from the computer and avoid a screen.

 I recommend it!

-- Write down a list of qualifications you’re looking for in a new client.
-For example: Do they need a specific budget, is there a certain staff size you’re looking for, etc. The list is really handy for when you’re ready to go after new business.
+- Write down a list of qualifications you’re looking for in a new client or target customers.
+For example: Do they need a specific budget, is there a certain staff size you’re looking for, do they have specific demographics, if so, what are they, etc. The list is really handy for when you’re ready to go after new business.

 - Map out your sales process.
 What’s the first step?
 How and when do you qualify them as a solid potential client?
 From initial contact to a signed contract, list it out.
 This helps you find areas that are missing or might be too complex.

-- List five reasons why people hire you.
+- List five reasons why people hire you or buy from you.
 Focus on keeping these areas prominent during your sales process.
 For example, if you know that you stand out because you make your clients feel heard, then with your new potential clients, give them an opportunity to tell you about themselves and feel empowered.

 - Figure out your points of conversion.
 Where do you get most of your business?
 Rank them in order, then outline how much time it takes you to invest in each area.
 Spend 20 minutes jotting down ideas for those areas of conversion.
 Create a to-do list with clear deadlines.

 - Brainstorm a list of potential clients.
-You know whom you like.
-Spend some time writing out a list of at least 20 potential clients.
-Set a date to reach out to them.
+Spend some time writing out a list of at least 20 potential clients or a handful of new target audiences.
+Set a date to reach out or advertise to them.
 You never know until you ask.

 Let me know how your digital detox goes!